 Shawna is a co-founder and the artistic director of CLUNK Puppet Lab.
 Trained as both a visual artist and puppeteer, Shawna devised a hybrid practice that integrates her artistic training with her passion for puppet theatre.
 She has created robotic puppet installations, interactive video animations and large-scale sculptures alongside her theatrical productions with CLUNK Puppet Lab.
-She holds a degree from the Ontario College of Art and Design, and an MFA from the University of Calgary.
+She holds a degree from the Ontario College of Art and Design and an MFA from the University of Calgary.
 She has apprenticed with Peter Balkwill of the Old Trout Puppet Workshop, studied puppetry with Eric and Ines Bass at Sandglass Theatre, physical theatre and clown with Nan Balkwill and Dean Bareham at Green Fools Theatre, with John Turner of Mump and Smoot at the Manitoulin Conservatory for the Performing Arts, String Puppetry with German Puppeteer Frank Soehnle, and voice for puppetry with Paul DeJong – Head of Voice and Puppetry Instructor at Humber College.
-Formally a member of the Toronto Puppetry Collective, and currently a board member of UNIMA-Canada, she is passionate about building and strengthening Canada’s puppetry culture through festival development, education, and by supporting the development of new work by emerging artists.
-Shawna has been teaching both fine art and puppetry classes and workshops for over 12 years to children and adults from diverse backgrounds at universities, colleges, art galleries, and school boards across Canada.
-She currently teaches puppetry design and construction at the Humber College Puppetry Intensive and Master Class Series.
+Formally a member of the Toronto Puppetry Collective, and a former board member of UNIMA-Canada, she is passionate about building and strengthening Canada’s puppetry culture through festival development, education, and supporting the development of new work by emerging artists.
+Shawna has been teaching both fine art and puppetry classes and workshops for over 15 years to children and adults from diverse backgrounds at universities, colleges, art galleries, and school boards across Canada.
+She co-developed, taught and co-ordinated the Humber College Puppetry Intensive and Master Class Series.
 A founding member of CLUNK Puppet Lab, she is the co-creator/writer of “How I Became Invisible”, “Fin”, “The Uneventful Disappearance of Mr. Ogorki”, and “Gone Fishin”.
 She currently lives in Toronto, Ontario.

-Kyla is co-founder and former co-artistic director of CLUNK Puppet Lab, and now works as a Real Estate Agent for Re/max Canada.
+Kyla is co-founder and former co-artistic director of CLUNK Puppet Lab and now works as a Real Estate Agent for Re/max Canada.
 After completing her theatre training at Studio 58 in Vancouver BC, Kyla has continued to work as a professional theatre artist in many places across Canada and the United States.
 With a passion for the more visually based forms of performance, she has performed in various theatre productions, including Urinetown (Firehall Arts Centre, Vancouver) and the Canadian Tour of The Old Trout Puppet Workshop’s The Tooth Fairy, and their NFB Film “From Naughty to Nice”, has collaborated on a multitude of original creation projects, clowned for festivals across Western Canada, as well as in hospitals, for the Ronald McDonald House, Canuck Place, and Easter Seal camps.
 Read has taught workshops in mask making, clown, puppetry and lantern installation to a variety of youth and community groups in Alberta and BC, and was most recently involved in developing and instructing Fiddler on the Roof at Artstrek.
 A founding member of CLUNK, Kyla took on the role of Co-Artistic Director from 2010 – 2013.
-She is the co creator/writer of “How I Became Invisible”, “Fin” and “The Uneventful Disappearance of Mr. Ogorki”.
-Also a classically trained musician, she has studied opera, has her Grade 8 RCM piano, Grade 2 theory, and plays the ukulele.
+She is the co-creator/writer of “How I Became Invisible”, “Fin” and “The Uneventful Disappearance of Mr. Ogorki”.
+Also a classically trained musician, she has studied opera, has her Grade 8 RCM piano, and Grade 2 theory, and plays the ukulele.
 She currently lives in St. Catherines, ON.